Resident Evil: Revelations: Reception

 Revelations received "generally favorable reviews" from critics, according to the review aggregator website Metacritic.
-GameSpot described the game as "a thoroughly successful crossbreeding of old-school chills and new-school action", highlighting its tense atmosphere and slow-paced combat.
-In a very positive review, GameRevolution praised its spooky setting and sound direction, stating that the game can be more effective than old-school Resident Evil games.
+GameSpot described it as "a thoroughly successful crossbreeding of old-school chills and new-school action", highlighting its tense atmosphere and slow-paced combat.
+In a positive review, GameRevolution praised its spooky setting and sound direction, stating that the game can be more effective than old-school Resident Evil games.
 IGN reviewer Richard George considered Revelations "a great handheld game, one that not only pushes the boundaries and standards of the Nintendo 3DS but one that recaptures a long-forgotten spirit of a classic franchise."
-However, he criticized the scenarios not involving the cruise ship setting and remarked that the constant alterations of characters and gameplay between scenarios hold the game "back from true greatness", concluding that the game "doesn't understand its strengths".
+However, he criticised the scenarios not involving the cruise ship setting and remarked that the constant alterations of characters and gameplay between scenarios hold the game "back from true greatness", concluding that it "doesn't understand its strengths".

-Several critics declared the game's graphics to be some of the best on the Nintendo 3DS.
+Several critics declared the graphics some of the best on the Nintendo 3DS.
 Eurogamer praised the environments for their lighting and particle effects, while GameSpot credited the highly detailed character models, especially those of Jill and certain monsters.
 The sound design was also highlighted, with IGN saying that "Capcom has mastered the ability to play up a soundtrack when appropriate, sometimes completely cutting to isolated noises in order to focus a player on something truly haunting."
 GameRevolution stated similar pros, noting that the game is best experienced when played in the dark and with headphones on.
 Game Informer praised the story for its episodic structure and pacing, but admitted that BSAA agents Quint and Keith are the worst characters in the series' history.
 The fact that the game supports the Circle Pad Pro was seen as a valuable feature, as it gives players the ability to move, shoot and control the camera at the same time.

-In a mixed review, Edge felt that Revelations features the best and worst of the series' past and present, and criticized its episodic structure for breaking the game's engrossing exploration aspect.
+In a mixed review, Edge felt that Revelations features the best and worst of the series' past and present, and criticised its episodic structure for breaking the engrossing exploration.
 GameSpot praised the gameplay for its stop-and-shoot action and use of the Genesis scanner, saying that it "nicely complements the resource scavenging that underpins your survival."
-Game Informer felt that the weapon customization allows for different playstyles, but criticized the game's lack of enemy variety in comparison to other games in the series.
+Game Informer felt that the weapon customization allows for different playstyles, but criticised the lack of enemy variety in comparison to other games in the series.
 Jonathan Deesing of G4 praised the exploration of the cruise ship setting, comparing it favorably to Super Metroid.
-However, he criticized the controls for being frustrating and the computer-controlled companions for being useless.
+However, he criticised the controls for being frustrating and the computer-controlled companions for being useless.
 Similarly, IGN remarked that the fact that the player is accompanied by a partner makes the game less scary.
-The Raid Mode was seen as a valuable addition to the game.
+The Raid Mode was seen as a valuable addition.
 Eurogamer stated that the mode "is a great concept for 3DS" and the game "executes it with conviction" due to its unlockable features, challenge, and replayability.